EB-5 Immigrant Investor Program

 US immigration by investment is also popular among Canadian parents who dream of having a child attend a prestigious American university in the near or distant future.
 For example, it may be significantly easier for a Canadian to qualify for an Ivy League school as a local resident (EB-5 Green Card holder or dual citizen) as opposed to an international student.
 Investor Green Card holders can also qualify for in-state tuition at many colleges and universities, which can potentially result in tremendous savings for a family.
 There are also a plethora of other reasons and influences that may explain why a number of Canadians apply for EB-5 Visas each year, including a myriad of possible family and business considerations.

 Since the COVID-19 pandemic, we have seen a substantial increase in the number of Canadian families interested in an EB-5 or E-2 Investor Visa.
 In 2021, the Canadian dollar strengthened compared to the American dollar and a loonie became worth more than 80 cents USD for the first time in many years.
 This made investing in America particularly attractive for people with assets in Canada.
 Rising house prices and equity markets also increased the net worth of most wealthy Canadians, making it easier for them to meet the financial requirements of the EB-5 program.
-In 2022, the Canadian dollar weakened compared to the US dollar and equity and real estate markets softened, but interest in business immigration to USA remained strong.

 Investment Visa USA History